 During an average daily conversation, most people won’t talk about dental bone grafts.
-However, there are those times when a discussion and understanding are required.
+However, there are those times that will require discussion and understanding.
 For example, when tooth loss is unavoidable, you’ll start looking for ways to replace missing teeth.

 In the past, the only real solution was some type of bridge.
 While dental bridges serve their purpose, newer strategies provide better outcomes and advanced solutions.
-Dental implants offer a better and more permanent solution when your original teeth are lost.
-Yet, if a replacement procedure becomes complicated, oral maxillofacial surgeons may consider bone grafts.
+Dental implants offer a better and more permanent solution when and if you lose your original teeth.
+Yet, oral maxillofacial surgeons may consider bone grafts if they determine possible complications during a replacement procedure.

 1. Know When Dental Bone Grafts are Needed

 In order for a dental implant to properly bond, your jaw must have sufficient bone mass.
-In rare instances, if you’ve suffered some type of bone loss over time, a graft should be used to supplement the bone mass.
+In rare instances, if you’ve suffered some type of bone loss over time, your surgeon will use a graft to supplement the bone mass.

 Experienced oral surgeons know and understand that if an implant is inserted where the insufficient bone is present, the implant is likely to fail.
 This type of failure is costly and could make you more prone to infections and other potential issues.
 Rather than taking those risks, highly-trained dental practitioners routinely recommend bone grafts to supplement the existing bone and provide a solid base for your implant.